 There aren't many device labs in the UK yet.
-If we had more people, more time, or a larger user base, I’d have tried to fit in a visit to Clearleft’s device lab in Brighton.
-I wish I could, but realistically it would have taken multiple visits; one to identify and log all the problems, maybe several more to test fixes I’d applied.
+If we had more people, more time, or a larger user base, I’d have tried to fit in a visit to Clearleft’s device lab.
+It would have taken multiple visits; one to identify and log all the problems, maybe several more to test fixes I’d applied.

 Many small UX improvements have come from routine use of the site.

-As many have already said, make your decisions about what to support based on your site’s own user base, not someone else's or a national/global average.
+Make your decisions about what to support based on your site’s own user base, not someone else's or a national/global average.

-Our recent Google Analytics stats are more encouraging than I was expecting.
+Our Google Analytics stats were more encouraging than I was expecting.

 Chrome and Safari are joint top at 31%, but desktop Safari (rather than iOS) accounts for a further 11%.
 11% of visits use the standard Android browser.
 Firefox and Internet Explorer are equal on around 7% each.
 Opera accounts for just over 1%, Blackberry 0.5% and Amazon Silk 0.25%.

-For iOS, we have 90% on version 7 or above, 98.5% on version 6 or later.
-I still test iOS 6 occasionally despite (because of) it being significantly slower.
+For iOS, we had 90% on version 7 or above, 98.5% on version 6 or later.
+I still tested iOS 6 occasionally despite (because of) it being significantly slower.

-Of people using Android devices, 80% have version v4 or above (higher than I’d expected).
-No-one uses Android 3 (the tablet one) but there’s a further 16% on v2.3.
+80% of Android devices were version v4 or above (higher than I’d expected).
+No-one used Android 3 (the tablet one) but 16% had v2.3.

-I use Git repositories for Wordpress and Datawrapper.
-This means I can roll back code changes and potentially use multiple branches to work on multiple features simultaenously - in practice I prefer to work on a single branch at a time and “stash” changes if I get interrupted.
+I use Git repositories for WordPress and Datawrapper; I can roll back code changes and potentially use multiple branches to work on multiple features simultaenously.
+In practice, I prefer to work on a single branch at a time and “stash” changes if I get interrupted.

-I use Sourcetree as a GUI for Git – I’m familiar with the Git command line but I like being able to instantly switch to it and see what files have changed, drag things into the staging area, look at prettier diffs than you get in a terminal and be able to discard files or individual “hunks” quickly.
-Plus the workflow to commit changes is faster.
+I use SourceTree as a GUI for Git: whilst I’m familiar with the command line, I like being able to instantly switch to SourceTree, see what files have changed, drag things into the staging area, look at prettier diffs than you get in a terminal and be able to discard files or individual “hunks” of code instantly.
+Generally, I find the workflow to stage and commit changes much faster.